brettski/brettski.com/src/_blog/posts/believe-it-or-not-the-new-host-is-working-out.md

 ---
-title: "Believe it or not the new host is working out"
+title: 'Believe it or not the new host is working out'
-date: "2007-03-24T04:37:35.000Z"
+date: '2007-03-24T04:37:35.000Z'
 categories:
-  - "internet"
+  - 'internet'
-slug: "believe-it-or-not-the-new-host-is-working-out"
+slug: 'believe-it-or-not-the-new-host-is-working-out'
 ---

 Yes, can you believe it?
 The new host is working out for me.
 Feels nice to work with people who know what the heck is going on and what a developer likes in a host.